 Manchester’s largest fleet of iconic black cabs with 300 professional, uniformed drivers and over 50 years’ experience.
 You can be confident that Mantax will get you from A to B as quickly as possible.
 Mantax pride themselves on customer service, high standards and safety; all of their journeys are GPS tracked and can even be booked and tracked live on their iPhone or Android App and Web Booker.
 All of their taxis accept credit and debit card payments (including Amex), are wheelchair accessible and seat 5 or 6 with plenty of room for luggage.

-Their rates are set and regulated by Manchester City Council and they now offer 10% student discount with a valid NUS card.
+Their rates are set and regulated by Manchester City Council.
 Mantax offer black cab quality at private hire rates so call for your personal quote today.

 Phone: +44 161 230 3333

 Postage stamps are available across Manchester at post offices, newsagents and supermarkets.
 To post a package or small souvenirs, drop into a post office — you can find your nearest branch on their official website.
 Post offices are generally open Monday–Friday from 9 am to 5:30 pm and Saturday from 9 am to 12:30 pm.

 Address: Manchester Post Office, 26 Spring Gardens, Manchester

 Whether you need to buy over-the-counter medication or collect a prescription, there are plenty of pharmacies all over the capital.
 Boots and Superdrug are two big chemist chains.
 You will also find pharmaceutical products at some of the larger supermarket branches.

 Address: Cameolord Pharmacy, 7 Oxford Street, Manchester

 Country code: +44

 Area code: 0161

 Electrical appliances are connected to the UK mains supply using a three-pin plug known as plug type G. The sockets come with on-and-off switches, unlike in many other countries.